COVID-19 Guidance for Applicants

 - Do NOT send any letters directly to the University of Michigan Medical School MSTP Office.

-- Essay 1: Briefly describe why you decided to apply to the University of Michigan MSTP.
-If you are interested in a specific department, program, or area of research for your Ph.D., please provide a brief explanation (we recognize that your interests may change).
-Do not exceed 1500 characters (about 250 words).
+- Essay 1: Describe why you are applying to the University of Michigan MSTP.
+If you are interested in a specific department, program, or area of research for your Ph.D., please provide a brief explanation.
+We recognize that your interests may change.
+Do not exceed 1500 characters including spaces (about 250 words).

-- Essay 3: Tell us something you are passionate about and why.
-Do not exceed 1500 characters (about 250 words).
+- Essay 4: Tell us something you are passionate about and why.
+Do not exceed 1500 characters including spaces (about 250 words).

 NOTE: The Graduate Record Examination (GRE) is not required, except for students seeking consideration for a PhD in some engineering fields, the humanities, public health or social sciences.
 Please contact the MSTP office to confirm if the GRE requirement applies to your specific situation.